-If our existing stockholders, particularly our directors and executive officers and the venture capital funds affiliated with our current and former directors, sell substantial amounts of our common stock in the public market, or are perceived by the public market as intending to sell substantial amounts of our common stock, the trading price of our common stock could decline below the initial public offering price.
-Based on shares outstanding as of March 31, 2011, upon completion of this offering, we will have 45,983,358 outstanding shares of common stock.
-Of these shares, only the shares of common stock sold in this offering will be freely tradable, without restriction, in the public market.
-Our officers, directors and the holders of substantially all of our common stock have entered into contractual lock-up agreements with the underwriters pursuant to which they have agreed not to sell or otherwise transfer any of their common stock or securities convertible into or exchangeable for shares of common stock for a period through the date approximately 180 days after the date of the final prospectus for this offering.
+If our existing stockholders, particularly our directors and executive officers and the venture capital funds affiliated with our current and former directors, sell substantial amounts of our common stock in the public market, or are perceived by the public market as intending to sell substantial amounts of our common stock, the trading price of our common stock could decline.
+Based on shares outstanding as of June 30, 2011, upon completion of this offering, we will have outstanding shares of common stock.
+Of these shares, the shares of common stock sold in this offering and the 9,695,000 shares of common stock sold in our initial public offering will be freely tradable, without restriction, in the public market.
+Our officers, directors and the holders of substantially all of our common stock have entered into contractual lock-up agreements with the underwriters pursuant to which they have agreed not to sell or otherwise transfer any of their common stock or securities convertible into or exchangeable for shares of common stock for a period through the date 180 days after the date of the final prospectus for our initial public offering.
+Furthermore, our directors and certain of our security holders, including all of the selling stockholders, have entered into contractual lock-up agreements with the underwriters pursuant to which they have agreed not to sell or otherwise transfer any of their common stock or securities convertible into or exchangeable for shares of common stock for a period through the date 90 days after the date of the final prospectus for this offering.
 However, the lead underwriters in this offering may permit these holders to sell shares prior to the expiration of the lock-up agreements with the underwriters.

-The 180-day restricted period under the lock-up agreements with the underwriters will be automatically extended if: (1) during the last 17 days of the 180-day restricted period we issue an earnings release or announce material news or a material event; or (2) prior to the expiration of the 180-day restricted period, we announce that we will release earnings results during the 15-day period following the last day of the 180-day period, in which case the restrictions described in the preceding paragraph will continue to apply until the expiration of the 18-day period beginning on the date of release of the earnings results or the announcement of the material news or material event.
+The 180-day restricted period and the 90-day restricted period under the lock-up agreements with the underwriters will be automatically extended if: (1) during the last 17 days of the 180-day or 90-day, as applicable, restricted period we issue an earnings release or announce material news or a material event; or (2) prior to the expiration of the 180-day or 90-day, as applicable, restricted period, we announce that we will release earnings results during the 15-day period following the last day of the 180-day or 90-day, as applicable, period, in which case the restrictions described in the preceding paragraph will continue to apply until the expiration of the 18-day period beginning on the date of release of the earnings results or the announcement of the material news or material event.
 In addition, MHV Partners LLC, an entity affiliated with Shelby Bonnie, and Sanford Robertson, both of whom purchased shares of our common stock in April 2011, have agreed with us to a one-year restricted period with respect to such shares.
 See "Shares Eligible for Future Sale" for a discussion of these and other transfer restrictions.

-Based on shares outstanding as of March 31, 2011, after the contractual lock-up agreements pertaining to this offering expire 180 days from the date of this prospectus, or such longer periods described above, up to an additional 37,552,923 shares will be eligible for sale in the public market, 35,536,265 of which are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 under the Securities Act.
-In addition, some of these 35,536,265 shares are limited by restrictions on sales related to our right of repurchase on unvested shares.
+Based on shares outstanding as of June 30, 2011, after the contractual lock-up agreements pertaining to this offering expire, or such longer periods described above, up to an additional shares will be eligible for sale in the public market, of which are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 under the Securities Act.
+In addition, some of these shares are limited by restrictions on sales related to our right of repurchase on unvested shares.